Key Takeaways:

 Once the assignment is complete, the assignee becomes the new owner of the copyright, and the original owner may retain rights not assigned.

-However, it is crucial to note that copyright protection remains in effect for a specific period of time, even after the assignment.
+However, it is important to note that copyright protection remains in effect for a specific period of time, even after the assignment.

 If the assignee does not utilise the granted rights within a year of the assignment, they will be considered expired.